Exchange integration overview

-This article is for Exchanges and third-party wallets interested in or currently listing ada as it outlines all of the available components for use in integration.
+This article is for Exchanges and third-party wallets interested in or currently listing ada as it outlines all of the available components used for integration purposes.

-- cardano-db-sync - a necessary middleware to power both cardano-rest and cardano-graphql.
+- cardano-db-sync - a necessary middleware to power both cardano-graphql, and cardano-rosetta.
 This middleware stores blockchain data fetched from cardano-node in an intermediate database to enable higher-level interfaces for blockchain exploration.